 }

-Ciro loves maths, and so equations can have titles, and references to math equations just work!
-See e.g.: Equation 2.
-"This is my favorite equation in the entire world!!!"
+OurBigBook loves maths, and so equations can have titles, and references to math equations just work!
+See e.g.: my favorite equation>

 We try to make anything escapable with a backslash, e.g.:

-If you want more than three backticks in your insane code block, you can add more to the open:
+If you want more than three backticks in your insane code block, you can add more to the open:or you can also use the equivalent sane macro literals.
+When you open and close a macro argument with more than one square bracket

 Here are three backticks: